Tom Black Track at LaPorte Stadium

 Tom Black Track at LaPorte Stadium is home to the University of Tennessee Volunteers men's and women's outdoor track and field teams.
 It is located in the heart of the university's campus in Knoxville, Tennessee.

 History

 Known commonly as Tom Black Track, the facility opened in 1966 after former Tennessee track and field coach Chuck Rohe spearheaded a drive to build a track facility for his program.
-The facility is named in honor of Tom Black, a Knoxville businessman and potato chip entrepreneur (whose company was later acquired by Tom's Snacks), whose donation led to the construction of the track and stadium.
+The facility is named in honor of Tom Quay Black, a Knoxville businessman and snack foods entrepreneur whose company merged in 1960 with Tom's Snacks, and who was president of the University of Tennessee Development Council in 1966 and 1967.
+In 1965, he and his wife, Katherine Whitten Black, gave a $50,000 donation from their family foundation for construction of the track and stadium.
 The stadium around the track was later named in honor of the LaPorte family, whose donation contributed to improvements made to the facility.

 The first competition at the track was a dual meet with Alabama on April 2, 1966.

 The record attendance for the facility is 9,000 for a dual meet with Villanova on April 6, 1968.